 Frequently Asked Questions

 Replace sugar with 1 cup of powdered jaggery.
-You can also add some khoya (reduced milk solids) to this variation.
-Jaggery gives the body the warmth necessary to sail through the winter months in Northern India and this halwa made using jaggery is a great way to include it in your diet.
+You can add some khoya (reduced milk solids) to this variation.
+Jaggery gives the body the warmth necessary to sail through the winter months in Northern India, and this halwa made using jaggery is a great way to include it in your diet.

 Serving Suggestions